1-201/INF452-Midterm/README.md

 3. Sentence Handling Limitations: Sentences are split based on the presence of a period followed by a space.
     * This may not account for all sentence-ending scenarios.
      * Examples of Scenarios Not Accounted For:
-       * Example 1: Abbreviations
+       * Example 1: Abbreviations e.g. Fruits (e.g. Apples)
-         <code>Fruits (e.g. Apples)</code>
-       * Example 2: Decimal Points
-         <code>The temperature was 23.5 degrees.
-It was a warm day.</code>
+       * Example 2: Decimal Points e.g. The temperature was 23.5 degrees.
+It was a warm day.
 4. Exit Conditions: The program will exit if the user types <code>no</code> when asked if they want to check another essay or if they select the exit option <code/>6</code> from the choice.

 ## Considerations
 1. The reading time is based on an average reading speed of 275 words per minute.
 * Source: https://wordcounter.net/

-## Execution
-1. **Input**: The user inputs their essay as a single block text.
-2. **Processing**: The program calculates word count and character count, reading time, and corrects sentence capitalization.
-3. **Output**: The user can choose which option to view or exit the program.
+2. Sentences are split based on the presence of a period followed by a space, which may not account for all cases.

 ## Code Structure
 The program uses two main loops: